Scripting 2. How to script settings windows

 2. Boolean (yes/no) arguments

 The fifth argument in the above examples (Garnish) is a boolean argument (yes/no choice) and is represented by a check button.
-In the script you write it as yes or no (or as 1 or 0).
+In the script you write it as "yes" (including the quotes) or "no" (or as 1 or 0).

 3. Multiple-choice arguments

-A multiple choice argument is sometimes represented by a radio box instead of by an option menu.
+A multiple-choice argument is sometimes represented by a choice box instead of by an option menu.
 For instance, the last example above could equally well have looked like

 In supplying arguments to a command in a script, there is no difference between an option menu and a radio box.
 This last example will therefore again look like the following in a script: